Two Muslim converts found guilty of murdering British soldier

 After the men were convicted of murder, Rigby's family told reporters outside the court that justice had been served.

-The Woolwich attack was the first killing by Islamist militants in London since four young British Muslims murdered 52 people in al Qaeda-inspired suicide bombings on the capital's transport network in July 2005.
+It was the first killing by Islamist militants in London since four suicide bombers killed 52 people in al Qaeda-inspired attacks on the capital's transport network in July 2005.

 Britain's MI5 domestic intelligence agency is facing an investigation into whether it could have done more to stop the Woolwich attack, with a parliamentary committee examining what security services knew about the two men.

-Both are Muslim converts from Christian Nigerian families and, while it was not clear how they met, they previously handed out radical Islamist pamphlets in nearby areas and attended protests by the banned organisation Al Muhajiroun, many of whose members have been convicted of terrorism offences.
+Both are Muslim converts from Christian Nigerian families and they previously handed out radical Islamist pamphlets and attended protests by the banned organization Al Muhajiroun, many of whose members have been convicted of terrorism offences.

-"If we had known or if it had been assessed that these people were going to carry out an attack, we would have done everything in our power to try to stop it," said Cressida Dick, Britain's most senior counter-terrorism officer.

-Dick said Rigby's murderers appeared "lone wolves", acting without instruction either at home or from abroad.
+Assistant Commission Cressida Dick of the Metropolitan Police, Britain's most senior counter-terrorism officer, said Rigby's murderers appeared "lone wolves", acting without instruction either at home or from abroad.

-Prime Minister David Cameron has described Rigby's killing as an act of terrorism and a "betrayal of Islam".

 (Editing by Stephen Addison, Belinda Goldsmith and Mike Collett-White)